r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 2499 reverse dependencies (2484 from CRAN + 15 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4350 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 21 new problems
+ * We saw 25 new problems
- * We failed to check 56 packages
+ * We failed to check 39 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* bayesCT
+* coil
   checking tests ...
 ERROR

-* cde
-  checking examples ...
-ERROR

-* cleancall
-  checking tests ...
-ERROR

-* geoelectrics
-  checking whether package ‘geoelectrics’ can be installed ...
-WARNING checking contents of ‘data’ directory ...
-WARNING

-* gMOIP
-  checking whether package ‘gMOIP’ can be installed ...
-WARNING

-* gWidgets2RGtk2
-  checking tests ...
-ERROR

-* HandTill2001
+* DiceKriging
   checking tests ...
 ERROR

 * hyperSpec